 According to research from the American Heart Association, combining electrical stimulation with physical therapy is more effective for stroke patients than just exercise alone.

 While some forms of electrical stimulation are passive (involving no participation on your behalf), e-stim for stroke patients should be active.
 This means you should try to engage your muscles yourself when you feel the electrical current activate.

-When patients are engaged in physical therapy exercises during e-stim, it helps to further engage the brain-muscle connection.
+When patients are engaged in therapy exercises during e-stim, it helps to further engage the brain-muscle connection.
 This will in turn increase the amount of motor control you can gain back.